 The deeper question that arises in these kinds of situations is ontological.
 When should we attribute a given value to an act of government, and when should we attribute it to nature, by regarding it as a fruit of the land?
-In more practical terms: when is a property value that is unlocked by a development scheme part of the original owner's bundle of rights?
+In more practical terms: when is a property value that is unlocked by a development scheme part of the original owner’s bundle of rights?

-To answer this question, it is tempting to look for a causal link between scheme and value, to answer whether or not the value was pre-existent.
+To answer this question, it is tempting to look for a causal link between scheme and value, to answer whether or not the value was preexistent.
 But as Bocardo illustrates, it is not obvious what counts as good evidence for such a link.
-Moreover, it seems that one's perspective on this will tend to depend also on one's point of view on the much more general question of what the ‘property’ in question consists of in the first place.
+Moreover, it seems that one’s perspective on this will tend to depend also on one’s point of view on the much more general question of what the ‘property’ in question consists of in the first place.

-Lord Clarke remarked that the state, following nationalisation in 1934, could have given the right to extract the petroleum to someone else.
+Lord Clarke remarked that the state, following nationalization in 1934, could have given the right to extract the petroleum to someone else.
 This is certainly true.
-Hence, it is hard to disagree with him that “the key value was not created by the 1934 Act or the grant of the petroleum licence to Star”.
-But, then, whose value was it, and was it a commercially realisable value for which compensation should be awarded?
+Hence, it is hard to disagree with him that “the key value was not created by the 1934 Act or the grant of the petroleum license to Star”.
+But, then, whose value was it, and was it a commercially realizable value for which compensation should be awarded?

 Here Lord Clarke appears to assume that the value belonged to the surface owner and that this owner would have been able to make a profit from it in the absence of the expropriation scheme.
 This, I believe, is a leap that requires further justification.
-The fact that some piece of land has pre-existent value does not mean that the owner is entitled to that value, or that the value can ever be translated into a financial profit for them.
+The fact that some piece of land has preexistent value does not mean that the owner is entitled to that value, or that the value can ever be translated into a financial profit for them.

 Even in the absence of a causal link between scheme and value, one might be entitled to conclude that the special value falls to be disregarded.
-This is so because it might already have been removed from the owner's bundle through regulation (or because it was never part of the bundle in the first place).
+This is so because it might already have been removed from the owner’s bundle through regulation (or because it was never part of the bundle in the first place).

-In the case of Bocardo, I think this perspective can be used to make sense of Lord Brown’s argument that the value of the strata should not be regarded as pre-existent.
+In the case of Bocardo, I think this perspective can be used to make sense of Lord Brown’s argument that the value of the strata should not be regarded as preexistent.
 At first sight, his argument seems rather strained.
 After all, it was the physical conditions that gave the land its value, not the fact that a development license had been granted.
 However, by looking at the argument in more depth, it is tempting to rephrase the conclusion by saying that the special suitability of the strata was found to have no commercial value under the prevailing regulatory regime.

 I am agnostic about the correct way to judge Bocardo.
 However, I think the main question in that case was whether Parliament intended to give petroleum developers a right to extract substrata resources without sharing the profits with key surface owners.
 As no clear answer was available, conflict resulted.
 At the same time, the question itself became obfuscated.
-It seems to me, in particular, that the focus on causality and the notion of ‘pre-existence’ was not very helpful.
+It seems to me, in particular, that the focus on causality and the notion of ‘preexistence’ was not very helpful.
 Rather, I think attention should have been explicitly directed at the issue of benefit sharing, linked to the question of Parliament’s intentions in this regard.